 Peyton Manning is a former American football quarterback who spent 18 seasons in the National Football League (NFL).
 He spent 14 seasons with the Indianapolis Colts and four with the Denver Broncos and is regarded as one of the best quarterbacks.
 Manning is also one of the most well-known players in the NFL.

 Capturing footage of famous professional athletes who are known for being big, tough guys bonding while walking on the beach makes for priceless content.
-Payton’s ad’s punchline was centered on all those who joined him, trying to understand him better.
-So that they could dominate on the field.
+Peyton’s ad’s punchline was centered on all those who joined him, trying to understand him better so that they could dominate on the field.
 Ultimately, Manning was an excellent choice for the campaign.

 2) This is Sportscenter